legendschwab/cmor438individual/README.md

-# CMOR 438 Data Science and Machine Learning Individual Repository
+# Machine Learning of Roller Coasters and Board Games

 In this repository, we will cover major data science/machine learning algorithms and implement them on data sets.